How Botox Treatments Works

 Why do I get l’s?

 Years of squinting, concentrating, or frowning can cause your skin to furrow and crease.
-As time passes, your skin becomes less elastic and those moderate to severe frown lines between your brows remain-even when your muscles aren’t moving.
+While time progresses, the skin matures and becomes less elastic and the moderate to severe frown lines connecting the eyebrows remains even when your muscles aren’t moving.
 With BOTOX® Cosmetic, you can get real, noticeable results and still look like yourself.
-So, you can still frown or look surprised, but without the wrinkles and creases between your brows.
+Thus, you’ll still be able to frown or look surprised, except without the wrinkles lines and creases separating the brows.

 An ideal injectable candidate is a man or woman that is displeased with wrinkles and lines around the eyes and/or on the forehead due to aging.
 Patients should be in overall good health and have realistic goals.
 Patients should understand the limitations and benefits of Dysport, Botox or Xeomin.
 We can help you choose the best product for your condition and goals, and we will smooth away trouble areas as we age and restore confidence in patients.

 How Botox Treatments Work | The Procedure